We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 (Order of July 22, 2021 & Order of December 24, 2020)

-All clients and owners of installations, structures or equipment involved in the performance or implementation of an activity must have the presence of asbestos investigated prior to any operation involving risks of exposure of workers to asbestos.
+Any project owner, facility owner, or entity responsible for structures or equipment involved in the execution or implementation of an activity must have the presence of asbestos checked before any operation involving risks of worker exposure to asbestos.

-This survey is now mandatory for all operations involving risks of exposure of workers to asbestos on :
+This identification is now mandatory for any operation involving risks of worker exposure to asbestos on:

-- installations, structures or equipment used to carry out or implement an activity (e.g. equipment or machines manufactured or built before January 1, 1997),
+- installations, structures, or equipment involved in the execution or implementation of an activity (e.g., equipment or machinery manufactured or built before January 1, 1997),

-Note: for buildingsbuildings, this identification is already compulsory since July 2019.
+Note: for buildings, this identification has been mandatory since July 2019.

-Verification of the rules implemented by the manager of a nuclear activity generating effluent or waste contaminated by radionuclides
+Verification of rules implemented by the person responsible for a nuclear activity generating effluents or waste contaminated by radionuclides

 (Order of October 24, 2022)

-The French Public Health Code requires those in charge of a nuclear activity to have certain rules verified by the Institut de Radioprotection et de Sûreté Nucléaire (IRSN) or by an organization approved by the Autorité de Sûreté Nucléaire (ASN).
+The Public Health Code requires those responsible for nuclear activities to have certain established protocols verified by the Institute for Radiological Protection and Nuclear Safety (IRSN) or by an organization accredited by the Nuclear Safety Authority (ASN).

-The new procedures and frequencies for these checks are set out in the Order of October 24, 2022.
+The new procedures and frequencies for these verifications are defined by the order of October 24, 2022.

-The nuclear activities concerned by these verifications are those which :
+The nuclear activities subject to these verifications are those that:

-- are subject to authorization, registration or declaration with the ASN under the Public Health Code
+- fall under the authorization, registration, or declaration regime under the Public Health Code with the ASN

-- AND generate effluent or waste contaminated or likely to be contaminated by radionuclides, including by activation (e.g. use of unsealed sources).
+- AND generate effluents or waste contaminated by radionuclides, or likely to be, including through activation (e.g., use of unsealed sources).

-Adapting the TDG decree to new international agreements
+Adaptation of the TMD Order to new international agreements

 (Order of May 29, 2009)

-The TDG decree groups together the rules applicable to the transport of dangerous goods on national territory for the 3 land modes: road, rail and river.
-It has been adapted to take account of changes in international regulations on the transport of dangerous goods by land (ADR 2023, RID 2023 and ADN 2023).
+The TMD Order consolidates the rules applicable to the transport of dangerous goods within the national territory for the three land-based modes: Road, Rail, and Inland Waterway.
+It has been updated to incorporate changes in international regulations regarding the transport of dangerous goods by land (ADR 2023, RID 2023, and ADN 2023).

-- a ban on the use of hoses built before January 1, 2014,
+- the prohibition on the use of hoses manufactured before January 1, 2014,

-- details of the information and documents to be made available to the competent authorities,
+- clarifications regarding the information and documents to be made available to competent authorities,

-- new elements in the annual activity report,
+- new elements for the annual activity report,

-- the approval of bodies organizing training courses and examinations or granting certificates, approvals or homologations,
+- the accreditation of organizations that conduct training and examinations or issue certificates, approvals, or certifications,

-- changes affecting the approval, inspection and testing of tanks, MEGCs, flexible hoses, pressure vessels and bulk containers,
+- updates impacting the approvals, inspections, and testing of tanks, MEGCs, hoses, pressure receptacles, and bulk transport containers,

-Employers may continue to apply the old provisions of the TDG Order until June 30, 2023.
+Employers may continue to apply the previous provisions of the ADR order until June 30, 2023.

 For more information, see our article.